-Choose The Program That Best Fits Your Business
+2) Choose the Program that Best Fits Your Business

-After you’ve been through the litany of options presented to foreign nationals interested in coming to Canada for business immigration, you need to choose the stream that works best for the type of business that you plan to expand into Canada.
+After you’ve been through the litany of options presented to foreign nationals interested in coming to Canada for business immigration, you need to choose the program (sometimes referred to as 'streams' or 'categories') that works best for the type of business that you plan to expand into Canada.
 Selecting the business stream that matches your expertise will improve the odds of your application being accepted.

 It’s a good idea to give yourself plenty of time to collect all the needed documentation and comb through the paperwork to ensure there aren’t any omissions or mistakes that could jeopardize your application.
 Also make sure that you keep copies for yourself, in case anything somehow becomes misplaced.